rhodijn/toc/README.md

 ### Installing

 * Download all files
-* Create a .env file with the following content:
+* Create a .env file with the following content (and submit your personal values):
 ```
-ÀPI_URL=""
+API_URL=""
 API_KEY=""

 EMAIL_PASS=""